ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/electron/how-to-1.md

 ## Introduction
 Electron is an open-source framework to develop cross-platform desktop applications using web technologies such as HTML, CSS, and JavaScript.
 Developed and maintained by GitHub, Electron provides a seamless way to build native-like applications for Windows, macOS, and Linux, all from a single codebase.
 This capability has made Electron a popular choice to develop cross-platform desktop applications.

 In this learning path you will learn how to create a Desktop application for Windows on Arm64.
 The application will implement a common functionality of fetching and displaying the data from the REST API.
-As an API you will use JSONPlaceholder.
+You will use `JSONPlaceholder` as the API.

-JSONPlaceholder is a free online REST API service that serves as a mock server for testing and prototyping web applications.
-Created and maintained by Typicode, JSONPlaceholder provides a set of HTTP endpoints that mimic the behavior of a typical backend server, allowing developers to simulate interactions with a RESTful API without the need for a real backend.
+`JSONPlaceholder` is a free online REST API service that serves as a mock server for testing and prototyping web applications.
+Created and maintained by Typicode, `JSONPlaceholder` provides a set of HTTP endpoints that mimic the behavior of a typical backend server, allowing developers to simulate interactions with a RESTful API without the need for a real backend.

-Here, we will use the posts endpoint of the JSONPlaceholder.
+Here, you will use the posts endpoint of the JSONPlaceholder.
 This endpoint enables you to retrieve the list of hypothetical posts.

-You can find the companion code [here](https://github.com/dawidborycki/electron-sample-app.git)
+You can find the the complete code used in the learning path [here](https://github.com/dawidborycki/electron-sample-app.git)

 ## Before you begin
-Before you begin make sure to install Node.JS for ARM64.
+Before you begin make sure to install Node.JS for Arm64.
 You can find the installer [here](https://nodejs.org/en/download).
-At the time of this writing we used the version 20.10.0.
+In this learning path, you will use version 20.10.0.
 The installation process is automatic.
 However, make sure to automatically install the build tools for NPM packages by checking the "Automatically install the necessary tools" checkbox:

 ![fig1](Figures/01.png)

 ## Initialize the project
-We start by initializing the project.
+Start by initializing the project.
 To do so, open the command prompt or terminal and type the following commands:

 ```console
 mkdir electron-sample-app